sivann/itdb/README.md

 * how does your fix work with Firefox/Chrome/IE ?
 * how does your fix scale with lots of items?

-### New UI fields pull requests:
-Please take the time to consider the following when submitting a generic pull-request :
-* Is your new  field universally useful?
-Can you think of cases where it doesn't make sense?
-* Can your functionality be already addressed by the current fields?
-* Does  your field have specific search needs?

-if the answer is no to at least one of the above then probably you don't need that field.
-ITDB has a lot of fields on the "no" category, let's not add any more.

-## Welcomed pull requests
-Any pull requests fixing the following would be welcome.
-Please open a discussion before starting to code.

 ### Major contributions
 * rewrite the DB requests using PDO (and prepared statements)